-34. On December 15, 2017 at 3:00 a.m., Respondent was the driver of a silver Mercedes vehicle that he double-parked near 7401 South Vincennes and 150 West 75th Street in Chicago.
-A Chicago Police Officer with the initials KS arrived at the scene and requested that Respondent provide his driver's license and proof of insurance.
-Respondent gave the officer his Illinois attorney registration card bearing the name of William E. Koffie, and his Illinois firearm owners identification card bearing the name of William E. Koffie, Jr. Respondent then handed KS a fake Illinois driver's license bearing the name of Willie Evans that included a picture of Respondent.
+34. On December 15, 2017, at 3:300 a.m., Respondent was the driver of a silver

+Mercedes vehicle that he double-parked near 7401 South Vincennes and 150 West 75th Street in

+Chicago.
+A Chicago Police Officer with initials KS arrived at the scene and requested that respondent provides his driver's license and proof of insurance.
+Respondent gave the officer his Illinois firearm owner's identification bearing the name William E. Koffie, Jr. Respondent then handed KS.
+A fake Illinois driver's license bearing the name of Willie Evans that included a picture of Respondent.